reallygoodsoftware/tailwind-lite/readme.md

 - Pull this repo
 - Install npm & npx, then tailwind.
 - Make whatever changes you need to the `/src/classes.txt`
-- Run `npx tailwindcss -i ./src/input.css -o ./dist/tailwind.css` to compile the file.
+- Run `npx @tailwindcss/cli -i ./src/inputv.css -o ./dist/NUMBER.css` to compile the file.
-- Your compiled file is now available in `/dist/tailwind.css`.
+- Your compiled file is now available in `/dist/`.
 Include it in your codebase or host it on a CDN as required.